kyra-77/cricket/README.md

 # cricket
 ipl is going on
 <br>
-I want RCB or GT to win
+I want RCB and GT to win